 The method they used to find bitwallets involved using Castellucci’s Brainflayer to generate 300 billion passwords from a variety of word lists and sources, as well as using brute-force generated methods for short passwords.
 Thus, they didn’t start with a list of brain wallets and try to crack them; rather, they identified brain wallets by the password being cracked.

 The authors conclude that brain wallet use must be rare, but they can’t state it definitively.
-Castellucci says that he has identified additional brain wallets through owners contacting him (they’d forgotten parts of their passphrases), through public reports of thefts by owners or brags by bitcoin burglars, and some he believes created by researchers in bulk that they weren’t able to crack completely.
+Castellucci has identified additional brain wallets after being contacted by owners (they’d forgotten parts of their passphrases), through public reports of thefts by owners or brags by bitcoin burglars, and some that Castellucci believes were created by researchers in bulk that they weren’t able to crack completely.

 These brain-wallet encryption flaws stem from wishful thinking that confuses a complicated result with a complicated input.
 Just like zombies, passwords need brains.